Celent Report: Creativity and Collaboration in the Forms and Document Lifecycle

 Technology helps bridge the experience gap.
 Forms management software offers templates that can be used as a starting point in the development of a new form.
 Automated audit trails on past projects provide practical, real-life training materials.
 Analysis tools assist inexperienced employees with impact assessments.
 They can also identify patterns—both similarities and differences—between different forms.
 Search utilities, driven by keywords, retrieve forms that contain specific concepts.
 Finally, improved collaboration and workflow tools guide participants through the numerous handoffs, provide alerts when tasks are overdue, and aid communication between multiple stakeholders.

 The objective of technology in the forms management process is to augment, not replace, human effort.
-As less experienced people replace veterans, technology can help maintain existing levels of consistency and underwriting intent while increasing throughput.
+As less experienced people replace veterans, technology can help maintain consistency and underwriting intent while increasing throughput.

 Understanding the Lifecycle of Insurance Communications